 ehwu@cscla.org

-San Gabriel Police Department Signed An Agreement with Chinatown Service Center to Provide
+San Gabriel Police Department Signed A Joint Agreement with Chinatown Service Center to Provide

 “Behavioral Health Education and Support Line” Instant Virtual Clinician Service to Individuals

-San Gabriel, CA – Today, Chinatown Service Center (CSC Health) signed the the “Behavioral Health Education and Support Line “agreement with San Gabriel Police Department.
-CSC Health has provided 10 iPads to the Police and Fire Departments so that when the officers are on duty, they can start an immediate virtual clinician service to those needing behavioral health support in English, Chinese, Mandarin, and Cantonese.
+San Gabriel, CA – Today, Chinatown Service Center (CSC Health) and the San Gabriel Police Department signed the “Behavioral Health Education and Support Line” joint agreement .
+CSC Health has provided 10 iPads to the San Gabriel Police and Fire Departments so that when the officers are on duty, they can start an immediate virtual clinician service to those needing behavioral health support in English, Chinese, Mandarin, and Cantonese.

 During the pandemic, CSC Health kicked off a program that is designed to increase access and availability of behavioral health support to the community via a behavioral health education and support line.
 The service utilizes iPads that are distributed to law enforcement, who can use the installed MyCares app to instantly connect to one of CSC Health’s education and support clinicians virtually.
 This instant access allows the clinician to provide any education or support regarding behavioral health and other supportive services to the client in need, as well as provide referrals or even connect them with services.
 Tony Ding, Mayor of San Gabriel, showed appreciation to CSC Health for serving the community during the pandemic.
 He is amazed by the behavioral health program through a technology device that can improve the Police Department and Fire Department services.